-The fair value of Kinnevik's 13 percent shareholding in Pleo amounts to SEK 355m and is based on forward-looking revenue multiples of a peer group of SaaS companies, and corresponds to the valuation in a funding round during Q2 2019.
-The slight increase in fair value is solely a result of currency tailwinds.
+The fair value of Kinnevik's 13 percent shareholding in Pleo amounts to SEK 355m and is based on forward-looking revenue multiples of a peer group of SaaS companies, and corresponds to the valuation in a funding round during $\Omega 2$ 2019.
+The slight increase in fair value is so💦 KINNEVIK lely a result of currency tailwinds.
 Similar to Bread and Monese, the value created by the company's strong performance in the first half of the quarter is netted out by contracting peer group multiples.